sagemath/trac_to_gh/Issue 94.md

 # Issue 94: mercurial -- need easy way to safely link directly to source browser

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/94

 Original creator: was